It’s not easy to find the best family dog breeds that match your lifestyle and preferences. We’re here to help.

 Fascinating Facts About Family Dog Breeds

-- 53% of American households have a canine family member.
+- Close to 70 million American households have a canine family member.

 - Labrador retrievers are among the best family dogs in the US for the last two decades.
 It’s an uncontested popular breed in the country.

 - As of late, the French bulldog is enjoying more popularity as a family dog.
 In 2009, it was nowhere near the top ten.
-But in 2019, it emerged as the fourth most popular breed in the US.
+But in 2021, it emerged as the second most popular breed in the US.

 - Pit bulls are at fault for the most fatal attacks on humans in the last couple of years.
 So, families usually avoid adopting them.

 - Over 80% of dog bites don’t need medical attention, and most cause no injury.

 - Petting a dog for around 15 minutes can lower your stress and blood pressure.

 - 43% of family dogs sleep in their owner’s bed.